 From rods and tackle to waders and torches, you’ll find it all in the GO Outdoors fishing collection.
 They have a store in Gloucester.
-They have got all that you could need ahead of your next fishing adventure whether you’re going to a local river, canal or lake.
+They have got all that you could need ahead of your next fishing adventure, whether you’re going to a local river, canal, or lake.
 More info…

 Gloucester & Sharpness Canal

 The Gloucester & Sharpness Canal is a wide and deep waterway which runs for 15 miles.
-It is a popular place for anglers to get out their rods and lines, there are even competitions on this stretch of water.
+It is a popular place for anglers to get out their rods and lines.
+There are even competitions on this stretch of water.
 Species you can expect to catch include; perch, roach, eels and bream.
 Other fish in lesser numbers are carp, chub, gudgeon.

-The Red Lion Inn, Wainlodes
+The Red Lion Inn at Wainlodes

-The Red Lion at Wainlodes is a pub on the banks of the River Severn, they serve a variety of refreshments from drinks to enjoyable meals.
-The pub also has a campsite with electricity, toilets and showers.
+The Red Lion at Wainlodes is a pub on the banks of the River Severn.
+They serve a variety of refreshments, from drinks to enjoyable meals.
+The pub also has a campsite with electricity, toilets, and showers.

 For angling enthusiasts, the red lion offer day tickets for you to go coarse fishing along the river.
 Tickets to fish this stretch are available from the campsite shop or the Inn.
 More info…

 I’m not sure about the requirements for angling at Fairplay pond on Plump Hill, but will do some research next visit to find out the rules and requirements.
 It appears to have jetty’s so somebody does fish there.

 Fishing at Cannop Ponds in the Forest of Dean